Phaugt/speedtester/README.md

 # speedtester
-software that tests your internetspeed on a schedule and then logs the results
+Tests your internet speed against https://www.speedtest.net with speedtest-cli

+reports result into a SQLite3 database, and result is shown in a PyQt5 Table